bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 stop
 ----
-The code block ends with the occurence of the text *stop* at the beginning of a line and after *start*.
+The code block ends with the first occurence of the text *stop* at the beginning of a line and after *start*.
-There can only be one occurence of *stop* at the beginning of a line and after *start* and it must come after *start*.
 The lines containing *start* and *stop* in *file_name* are not included in the code block.